Luxor and Aswan

 What to Expect on a Nile Cruise:

-- Guided excursions to remarkable temples along the route, including Edfu and Kom Ombo, rising like stone sentinels above the water.
+• Guided excursions to remarkable temples including Edfu and Kom Ombo.

 Conclusion – The Heart of Ancient Egypt: